International Students Health Services

 It is strongly recommended that you bring enough medication from your country of origin to provide treatment until you return to your home country.

-The CBU guard.me international student health insurance plan will begin on September 1 or the date you arrive in Canada if you arrive after September 1, until August 31 of the next year.
-Students who begin their studies in Canada in January or May are enrolled in the coverage until August 31 of the same year.
+For students beginning their studies in September, your international student health insurance plan will begin on September 1 or the date you arrive in Canada if you arrive after September 1, until August 31 of the next year.

 Family members can be added to your plan for an additional fee and must be registered with guard.me within 10 days of receiving your insurance policy.
 It will be your responsibility to pay guard.me directly for any family members enrolled in the plan.